HoTT/Coq-HoTT/STYLE.md

     $ git add <all files mentioned above which you care to have in the repo>
     $ git status

-At this point you should ensure that there are no `.v` files mentioned, since `make` will try to compile all present `.v` files, and the timing scripts will pick them up.
+It's good practice at this point to ensure that there are no `.v` files mentioned.

     $ ./etc/coq-scripts/timing/make-pretty-timed-diff.sh
     $ make